jconorgrogan/Rotational-Numbers/README.md

 Each term \( r_n e^{i(2\pi n f t + \phi_n)} \) corresponds to a point in the complex plane, represented by its magnitude \( r_n \) and its phase \( \phi_n \).
 In the RNS, this point would be visualized as a rotation around the origin, with a radius of \( r_n \) and an angle of \( \phi_n \).

+### Waveform Compression

+Frequency Encoding: A given integer 'n' determines the number of equally spaced points on the unit circle (Roots of Unity).
+This can be interpreted as 'n' different frequencies present in the wave.

+Amplitude Encoding: The count of prime factors of an integer 'n' represents the amplitude of the wave.
+Higher prime factors lead to a higher amplitude.

+Phase Encoding: The fractional part of a number 'n' can determine the phase of the wave, providing an adjustment to the base frequency determined by the integer part of 'n'.

+Polarization: The parity of the number (even or odd) could determine the wave's polarization, with even numbers resulting in positive polarization and odd numbers leading to negative polarization.

+Transformations applied to the integer can then represent transformations of the wave, thus compressing waveform information into integers and arithmetic operations.
+For example, adding integers corresponds to combining waves, and multiplication corresponds to rotations and frequency multiplication.
+Division and subtraction have similar interpretations.

+Given any complex waveform, the goal is to express it as an integer or a set of integers and operations.
+It's important to note that while the concept is theoretically appealing for its ability to capture perfect information in a compressed numeric form, practical implementation would need to overcome significant challenges related to data complexity, computational efficiency, and effective decoding.

+By extending this concept further, it's theoretically possible to encode more complex data, such as a piece of music, as a set of integers.

 | Operator | Mathematical Basis | Effect on Nodes | Effect on Wave | Core Mathematical Components |
 |:--------:|:------------------:|:---------------:|:--------------:|:-----------------------------:|